-You've decided to clean house and depart with some of your childhood toys -- but how do you know what they are worth and where can you sell them?
-Coming up with hard numbers as far as value can be difficult at times, but here are a few solid method to use.
+You've decided to clean house and depart with some of your childhood toys—but how do you know what they are worth and where can you sell them?
+Coming up with hard numbers as far as value can be difficult at times, but here are a few solid methods to use.

 What Are My Toys Worth?

-Once you have decided to sell the next obvious step is to determine their value.
+Once you have decided to sell your toys, the next obvious step is to determine their value.
 Here are four ways to do it: